Grid classes and partial well order: Grid Pin Sequences and Antichains

 \begin{proof} First, by composition of functions it is sufficient to prove the statement when $f$ is the grid inverse map, a row or column permutation, a row complement, a column reversal or the identity map.
 The effect of the grid inverse mapping $\phi$ of $\M^k$ on $\alpha'$ is merely to swap the terms ``position'' and ``value'' in the statement of the lemma, so we can discount this case.
 Moreover, every other grid mapping that we need to consider preserves the relative orderings of points by position and value in any given row or column, except possibly to reverse the order.
 Thus the lemma is true if we can show it is true when $f$ is the identity grid mapping, and this is easily seen by considering the placement of successive pins as described in Lemma~\ref{lem-pin-row-column}. \end{proof}

 This lemma is all that is required to prove what we need.

 \begin{lemma} Every permutation of length at least $2(k+1)^2+3$ in $A^k$ is strongly uniquely $\M^k$-griddable.\end{lemma}

-\begin{proof} First, for any gridding matrix $\M$ and any permutation $\pi$ that possesses a unique $\M$-gridding, observe that $\phi(\pi)$ must possess a unique $\phi(\M)$-gridding.
-Thus, to show that a permutation $\pi$ is strongly uniquely $\M$-griddable, it suffices to show that $f(\pi)$ has a unique $f(\M)$-gridding for every grid mapping $f$ that does not use the grid inverse map.

-Given $\alpha\in A^k$ of length $n+2\geq 2(k+1)^2+3$, consider the permutation $\alpha'$ corresponding to the uninflated grid pin sequence of length $n\geq 2(k+1)^2+1$ used to create $\alpha$.
+\begin{proof} Given $\alpha\in A^k$ of length $n+2\geq 2(k+1)^2+3$, consider the permutation $\alpha'$ corresponding to the uninflated grid pin sequence of length $n\geq 2(k+1)^2+1$ used to create $\alpha$.
 We will prove the result for $\alpha'$, from which the required result easily follows.
 Label the points of $f(\alpha')$ with $p_1,p_2,\ldots, p_n$ according to the grid pin sequence used to construct $\alpha'$, i.e.\ the point with label $p_i$ in $f(\alpha')$ is the image under $f$ of the pin $p_i$.
+Our approach is to find pairs of points that are adjacent by position or value and lie together in a single cell in both griddings, then apply Lemma~\ref{lem-pin-pairs} to find another pair with this property, and repeat the process.
+Note that in what follows, it does not particularly matter precisely what the map $f$ is: we will simply be exploiting particular features of $f(\M^k)$, for example $G_{f(\M_k)}$ is a path of length $k$ whose internal vertices are labelled by monotone classes and whose end vertices are $\oplus 21$ or $\ominus 12$.

-Suppose that $f(\alpha')$ has two $f(\M)$-griddings, the first being the gridding inherited from the original gridding of $\alpha'$ under the grid mapping $f$, and the second some other gridding.
-Since $f(\alpha')$ contains at least $2(k+1)^2+1$ points, there must be one cell of the second gridding that contains $3$ points --- $p_h$, $p_i$ and $p_j$ with $h<i<j$ --- which also lie together in a common cell in the first gridding.
-(Note that these two cells do not yet necessarily correspond to the same cell of the gridding matrix.)
-Since $\rect(p_h,p_i,p_j)$ is necessarily contained in the nominated cell in each gridding, so also must any other points inside $\rect(p_h,p_i,p_j)$.
-Thus, by shrinking the rectangle and relabelling if necessary, we can assume that $\rect(p_h,p_i,p_j)$ contains only the points $p_h$, $p_i$ and $p_j$.
+Suppose that $f(\alpha')$ has two $f(\M^k)$-griddings, the first being the gridding inherited from the original gridding of $\alpha'$ under the grid mapping $f$, and the second some other gridding.
+Since $f(\alpha')$ contains at least $2(k+1)^2+1$ points, the second gridding has some cell that contains at least $2(k+1)+1$ points.
+Of these points, at least three must lie together in some cell in the first gridding, and so we can identify three --- $p_h$, $p_i$ and $p_j$ with $h<i<j$ --- which in each gridding lie in a common cell.
+(Note that these two common cells do not yet need to correspond to the same cell of $f(\M^k)$.)
+In each gridding, since $\rect(p_h,p_i,p_j)$ is necessarily contained within the cell, so any other point inside $\rect(p_h,p_i,p_j)$ must lie in the cell.
+Thus, by shrinking the rectangle and relabelling if necessary, we can assume that $\rect(p_h,p_i,p_j)$ contains only $p_h$, $p_i$ and $p_j$.
+Our first aim is to show that the griddings ``line up'': i.e.\ $p_h$, $p_i$ and $p_j$ and any other points we find lie in the same cell in both griddings.

-We claim that two of these three points must be adjacent either by position or by value.
-This is immediate if they lie in one of the monotone cells in the first gridding by the grid pin sequence construction, so suppose they lie in one of the non-monotone cells.
-Up to grid mappings, we now have a situation such as the one depicted in Figure~\ref{fig-antichain-end-cell}.
-In particular either $p_h=p_{i-1}$ or $p_i=p_{j-1}$ from which it follows that one of these two pairs are adjacent by position or by value as they are consecutive pins.
-Note also that this excludes the possibility that either of the two pins is $p_1$ or $p_n$.